 Department: Specify the Department within which the assessment is being undertaken.
 Division: Specify the Division within which the assessment is being undertaken.
 Title of Person(s) completing this form: State the full title(s) of the person(s) completing the assessment.
 New or Existing Service?
 Is the Service an existing service being reviewed or a new service?
-Title of service being assessed: State the title of the service being assessed. e being Implementation Date: If new service, state the proposed implementation date of the service.
+Title of service being assessed: State the title of the service being assessed. ce being Implementation Date: If new service, state the proposed implementation date of the service.
 What is the main purpose (aims / objectives) of this service?
-Services should have a clear set of ai and objectives of the service. ms and objectives.
-Sum marise and list the overall aims Will patients, carers, the Yes No / Which Groups of Staff public or staff be affected by this service?
-Patients are likely to be affected?
-State the approximate number of staff likely to be affected, i.e. All Please tick as appropriate.
+Services shand objective ms and objectives.
+Sun nmarise and list the overall aims Will patients, carers, the Yes No s / Which Groups of Staff public or staff be affected by this service?
+Patients to be affected? approximate number of s staff likely to be affected, i.e. All Please tick as appropriate.
 Carers Patient Admin Staff, Paediatric Out-Patient Nurses etc. Public Staff Have patients, carers, the public or staff been involved Patients If yes, who did you engage with?
 Please state below: in the development of this Carers Name any groups that you have involved or consulted with during the Equality Impact Assessment.
 Provide a brief summary of how they have been involved and what they said - positive or negative. service?
-Please tick as appropriate.
-Public т теазе пок аз арргорпате.
+Public Please tick as appropriate.
 Staff For example, asking disabled people about access issues and gender groups about gender specific issues before a service is introduced.
 Involving people with protected characteristics in training, policy review, satisfaction surveys etc. Help and advice on how to consult and involve people, and groups who can be consulted is available - Please Refer to Appendix 7.
 What engagement method(s) did you use?
 Engagement could include formal events such as face to face meetings, focus groups, questionnaires, documentation, use of website or e-mail.
 The purpose of the consultation is to outline to the specific groups how the implementation of the service will affect them and to raise awareness between the groups.
 State how you did this/will do this. e.g. focus groups, face-to-face meetings, questionnaires etc.